Armoured fighting vehicle: Troop transport

 The tank eventually proved highly successful and, as technology improved, it became a weapon that could cross large distances at much higher speeds than supporting infantry and artillery.
 The need to provide the units that would fight alongside the tank led to the development of a wide range of specialised AFVs, especially during the Second World War (1939–1945).

 The armoured personnel carrier, designed to transport infantry troops to the frontline, emerged towards the end of World War I. During the first actions with tanks, it had become clear that close contact with infantry was essential in order to secure ground won by the tanks.
 Troops on foot were vulnerable to enemy fire, but they could not be transported in the tank because of the intense heat and noxious atmosphere.
 In 1917, Lieutenant G. J. Rackham was ordered to design an armoured vehicle that could fight and carry troops or supplies.
 The Mark IX tank was built by Armstrong, Whitworth & Co., although just three vehicles had been finished at the time of the Armistice in November 1918, and only 34 were built in total.

 Tankette

 Different tank classifications emerged in the interwar period.
 The tankette was conceived as a mobile, two-man model, mainly intended for reconnaissance.
 In 1925, Sir John Carden and Vivian Loyd produced the first such design to be adopted – the Carden Loyd tankette.
-Tankettes saw use in the Royal Italian Army during the Italian invasion of Ethiopia (1935–1936), the Spanish Civil War (1936–1939), and almost everywhere Italian soldiers fought during World War II.
-The Imperial Japanese Army used tankettes for jungle warfare.
+Tankettes saw use in the Royal Italian Army during the Italian invasion of Ethiopia (1935–1936), the Spanish Civil War (1936–1939), and during World War II.
+The Imperial Japanese Army used tankettes in China for infantry support, reconnaissance and later for jungle warfare.